Work with us

 • Ensure your application is proofread for errors and set out neatly.

-Liberty are committed to pursuing a diverse and inclusive workforce and are trialing a Positive Action approach to our recruitment and selection process.
+Liberty are committed to pursuing a diverse and inclusive workforce and are trialling a Positive Action approach to our recruitment and selection process.
 Positive Action allows employers to take action to minimise disadvantages that groups with particular protected characteristics face in the workforce.

-In addition to anonymous application forms, some of the new ways we are attempting to level the playing field is by introducing the Guaranteed Interview Scheme and Anonymous First-Round Interviews:
+In addition to anonymous application forms, some of the new ways we are attempting to level the playing field is by introducing the Guaranteed Interview Scheme and Anonymous First-Round Interviews.

-GUARANTEED INTERVIEW SCHEME
+POSITIVE ACTION INTERVIEW SCHEME

-– Disabled
+• Disabled

-– A member of the Global Majority (people from Black, Asian, Mixed, and other ethnic groups who often racialised as ‘ethnic minorities)
+• A member of the Global Majority (people from Black, Asian, Mixed, and other ethnic groups who often racialised as ‘ethnic minorities’)

-– A member of the LGBTQ+ community
+• A member of the LGBTQ+ community

--Meet the median score for this role
+• Scores above the median score for the role

 ANONYMOUS FIRST-ROUND INTERVIEWS